 Students must be enrolled in a degree, emphasis, or certificate program.
 Any changes may result in the loss of eligibility and a delay in aid received.
-Workforce Development and Community Education classes are not considered part of the credit load nor in the completion rate.
+EPIC classes are not considered part of the credit load nor the completion rate.

 Important Federal Regulation

 Federal regulations mandate that funds only pay for classes that are required for a student’s declared program(s) of study.
 You will only receive financial aid for classes that are required for your degree program.
 You may still enroll in any class you want; however, your financial aid funding will be reduced to cover only those classes that are counted in your Academic Requirements report.
 If you receive a financial aid refund, you may authorize it be used to pay for additional classes not required for your degree.

 |FULL TIME||If a student’s award is based on full-time enrollment, the student must maintain 12 or more units.|

 |3/4 TIME||If a student’s award is based on three-quarter-time enrollment, the student must maintain 9-11 units.|

 |1/2 TIME||If a student’s award is based on half-time enrollment, the student must maintain 6-8 units.|